-- 1. Insert the DNOS12DB diskette in the primary diskette drive.
-Do not write-protect the diskette.

-- 2. Insert a disk that can contain at least 16 MB (for example, a CD1400) in an available drive with the write-protection enabled.
+- Insert the DNOS13DB diskette in the primary diskette drive.
+Do not write protect the diskette. - 2.
+Insert a disk that can contain at least 16 megabytes (for example, a CD1400) into an available drive with the write protection enabled.
 (This disk will be referred to as the target disk.)

-- 3. To load the Disk Build utility from the diskette to system memory, perform the steps that apply to your hardware.
+- To load the Disk Build utility from the diskette to system memory, perform the steps that apply to your hardware.

 - \ If you have a 990/10 or 990/12 system, perform the following steps on the programmer panel:

 - a.
-Press HALT/SIE
+Press HALT/SIE.

 - b.
-Press CLR
+Press CLR.

 - c.
-Enter >0082 on the programmer panel
+Enter >0082 on the programmer panel.

 - d.
-Press ENTER MA
+Press ENTER MA.

 - e.
-Press MDD
+Press MDD.

 - f.
-Enter >F820 on the programmer panel
+Enter >F820 on the programmer panel.

 - g.
-Press MDE
+Press MDE.

 - h.
-Press LOAD
+Press LOAD.

 - \ If you have a 990/10A or a Business System 600 or 800 computer, perform the following steps on the front panel:

 - a.
-Press HALT/SIE
+Press HALT/SIE.

 - b.
-Press ALTERNATE LOAD
+Press ALTERNATE LOAD.

-- \ If you have an S300 system, perform this sequence:
+- \ If you have an \$300 system, perform this sequence:

 - a.
-Write-protect all disk drives except the one

-that has the DNOS build diskette.
+Write protect all disk drives except the one that has the DNOS build diskette.

 - b.
 Turn off the power to the computer.

 - c.
 Turn on the power to the computer.

 - 4. The Disk Build utility is read from the diskette and sent to memory.
 This utility uses a DX10 system to do the build.
 Depending on the type of terminal you are using, you may see a DX10 banner on your screen for a short time when the build begins.

-When Disk Build begins execution, the following message and prompt are displayed on the terminals in the base configuration.
-If you are away from the terminal and do not respond in five minutes, the system will crash with a code of >144.
+When Disk Build begins execution, a message and prompt are displayed on the terminals in the base configuration.
+If you are away from the terminal and do not respond within five minutes, the system will crash with a code of >144.
 If this happens, restart the build process.
+The message and prompt are as follows: